cockroachdb/docs/v2.1/serial.md

 - Each insert increases the sequence by one, even when the insert is not committed.
 This means that auto-incrementing types may leave gaps in a sequence.
 - Two concurrent transactions can commit in a different order than their use of sequences, and thus "observe" the values to decrease relative to each other.
 This effect is amplified by automatic transaction retries.

-These are fundamental properties of a transactional systems with non-transactional sequences.
+These are fundamental properties of a transactional system with non-transactional sequences.
 PostgreSQL, MySQL, and CockroachDB do not increase sequences transactionally with other SQL statements, so these effects can happen in any case.

 To experience this for yourself, run through the following example in PostgreSQL: